tipi-build/docs/05-dependencies.md

 - for `gh-user/repo` the latest revision of the default branch (usually `master`) will be fetched on every build[^1].
 - for `tipi/gh` release/tag `v0.0.1` will be fetched once and always used from cache
-- for `gh-user/another-repo@file://repo-sub/folder` the specified sub-folder of latests revision of the default branch will be fetched and built
+- for `gh-user/another-repo@file://repo-sub/folder` the specified sub-folder of latest revision of the default branch will be fetched and built
 - for `file://local-subfolder` the locally residing library in `./local-subfolder` will be built and installed

 ## depspec syntax